marciomonzon/products-management/README.md

 # Products Management - Study Application
 This project was made for studying purpose.
-Please do not use on production environment withouth the proper modification and adjustments.
+Please do not use on production environment without the proper modification and adjustments.

 **Note: This is a Work in Progress**